-3.2.1 The non-teaching unclassified, full-time faculty members (represented by SUOAF-AFSCME), excluding those named in Sections 3.1 shall elect one Senator for every fifteen members, or fraction thereof, of SUOAF-AFSCME personnel.
+The unclassified, full-time faculty members (represented by SUOAF-AFSCME), excluding those named in Sections 3.1., shall elect one Senator for every fifteen members, or fraction thereof, of SUOAF-AFSCME personnel.
 The President of the University shall certify the number thereof and cause the election to take place.

-3.2.2 All of the following administrators shall be non-voting members of the Faculty Senate ex-officio: the President of the University, the Vice President of Academic Affairs, and the academic and graduate Deans or their chosen representatives.
+- 3.3.
+Each-constituency of the University shall elect as many permanent alternates as Senators.
+Elected alternates must meet the same requirements as elected Senators. - 3.4.
+All of the following administrators shall be non-voting members of the Faculty Senate ex-officio: the President of the University, the Vice President of Academic Affairs, and the academic and graduate Deans or their chosen representatives.